Edit: December, 2023. I am booked until Spring and will not be taking on any more work for the time being! Please check back.

-I VASTLY PREFER PHONE CALLS for general questions.
-Email will take a while for me to answer- reason being that I work with my hands, so answering e-mails is done during non-work hours, which I try to spend not working.
-For phone calls, if I have a hand available, I typically answer the phone between 10am-4pm EST Monday through Friday.
+I VASTLY PREFER PHONE CALLS.
+Email requires me to use my hands to answer, and I work with my hands.
+For phone calls, I typically am in the shop and can answer the phone between 10am-3pm EST Monday through Friday.
 Leave a message if I don’t pick up and I will get back to you.
 If you do send an email, include a phone number in it to increase your chances of a timely response from me, and if I respond through email, please don’t be offended if my response seems curt/clipped- it was simply in the interest of time and trying to get back to you sooner.

 If you’ve bought a sax elsewhere and want me to take a look at photos to see if you got a decent deal, sorry, I can’t help you.
 It takes about an hour for me to evaluate a saxophone based on photos alone- if the photos are even good enough and usually they aren’t- and the results are not guaranteed anyways.
 I get asked 5-10 times per week, and I simply don’t have that much time to give away for free.
 If you want to pay me my shop hourly rate AND you’ve got tons of super great photos, I can give you an opinion but frankly you’d be better off taking it somewhere in person for an examination if you have the ability.